Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 2. To know what tools I need to use and how they look like

-3. To get tips and tricks on desighning my own garden
+3. To get tips and tricks on designing my own garden

-4. If I dont understand or need advice that I can contact someone for more information
+4. If I don't understand or need advise that I can contact someone for more information

 5. Easy navigation from page to page